Supporting Partnering for Advanced Research teamworK (SPARK) Program

 Q: Can funds be budgeted for graduate student or postdoctoral researcher support?

 A: Funds may be budgeted as determined by the proposing team to fit the needs of the project.
-However, teams are encouraged to consider using the funds on freeing faculty time to envision a competitive large proposal and execute on the necessary steps required to effectively communicate that vision to a funding agency.
+However, teams are encouraged to consider using the funds for the suggested activities listed during each SPARK Phase and freeing faculty time to execute necessary steps for a competitive proposal submission.

 A: Please work through your departmental business office to discuss an internal prior approval.
 The PI’s responsible cost center should submit the prior approval request to sparkresearch@purdue.edu.